 Even though they haven’t been using the name of “personal development”, most important religions (Indian, Abrahamic religions and New Age philosophies) have been using various methods (poetry, writing, sport, prayer, dance, music, singing, martial arts and chanting) that not only bring aesthetic satisfaction, but also relate to “final goals” as personal development (living a nice life, discovering the purpose in life).

 The book “Care of the Self” (by Michel Foucault) describes the methods of “epimelia” used in ancient Greece and Rome that included sexual abstinence, dieting, contemplation, exercise, confession and prayer.
-Some of these ways even became essential practice of Christianity later on.
+Some of these ways even became the essential practice of Christianity later on.

 Born in India 3000 years ago, Yoga does include personal-development techniques that count a lot for the mind and body health: stretching, rhythmic breathing, meditation and postures.

 Let’s not forget about the traditional Chinese techniques (Yi Wushu and T’ai chi ch’uan) that include martial arts, energy exercises, breathing exercises, and meditation.
-These methods are really connected to the traditional Chinese medicine: acupuncture, massage and dieting.
+These methods are really connected to traditional Chinese medicine: acupuncture, massage and dieting.

-It was 1500 years ago in Islam, in the Middle East, when personal-development techniques (such as ritual) made their first appearance: recitation of the Qur’an, fasting, pilgrimage and tazkiyah (purification of the soul).
+It was 1500 years ago in Islam, in the Middle East, when personal-development techniques (such as ritual) made their first appearance: the recitation of the Qur’an, fasting, pilgrimage and tazkiyah (purification of the soul).

 In South Asia, some ancient Indians talked about accomplishing “beingness, wisdom and happiness”, whereas in China it was Confucius that build up the ongoing philosophy.
-His ideas still lead so many families, but also education and management.
+His ideas still lead to so many families, but also education and management.

 The Greek philosopher Aristotle influenced theories of personal development and really defined personal development as a part of phronesis or practical wisdom.
 The practice of various virtues would give eventually “eudemonia”, which is mostly known as “happiness”, but the more accurate translation would be “human flourishing” or “living well”.
-To this day, the ideas of Aristotle still count for the personal development, especially in the economics of both positive psychology and human development.
+To this day, the ideas of Aristotle still count for personal development, especially in the economics of both positive psychology and human development.

 The Psychology’s take

-Many psychologist developed their opinions on personal development and it was Carl Gustav Jung that brought the concepts of “individuation” that refers to the drive of anyone to accomplish the balance of “self” and the wholeness.
+Many psychologists developed their opinions on personal development and it was Carl Gustav Jung that brought the concepts of “individuation” that refers to the drive of anyone to accomplish the balance of “self” and the wholeness.